NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 Once the script has been configured and invoked, it will:
 * Scan for every FSx for ONTAP file systems in every region.
 For every file system that it finds it will:
     * Create a CPU utilization CloudWatch alarm, unless the threshold value is set to 100 for the specific alarm.
-    * Create a SSD utilization CloudWatch alarm, unless the threshold value is set to 100 for the specific alarm.
+    * Create an SSD utilization CloudWatch alarm, unless the threshold value is set to 100 for the specific alarm.
 * Scan for every FSx for ONTAP volume in every region.
 For every volume it finds it will:
     * Create a Volume Utilization CloudWatch alarm, unless the threshold value is set to 100 for the specific alarm.
 * Scan for the CloudWatch alarms and remove any alarms that the associated resource doesn't exist anymore.